 where it is to take place; and

-if it is anticipated that Trustees participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting.
+if it is anticipated that the Steering Committee members participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting.

-(3) Notice of a Trustees' meeting must be given to each Trustee, but need not be in writing.
+(3) Notice of a Steering Committee meeting must be given to each Steering Committee member but need not be in writing.

-(4) Notice of a Trustees' meeting need not be given to Trustees who waive their entitlement to notice of that meeting, by giving notice to that effect to the Association not more than 7 days after the date on which the meeting is held.
+(4) Notice of a Steering Committee meeting need not be given to Steering Committee members who waive their entitlement to notice of that meeting, by giving notice to that effect to the Association not more than 7 days after the date on which the meeting is held.
 Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it.

-PARTICIPATION IN TRUSTEES' MEETINGS
+PARTICIPATION IN STEERING COMMITTEE MEETINGS

-11 (1) Subject to the Articles, Trustees participate in a Trustees' meeting, or part of a Trustees' meeting, when—
+11 (1) Subject to the Articles, Steering Committee members participate in a Steering Committee meeting, or part of a Steering Committee meeting, when—

 the meeting has been called and takes place in accordance with the Articles, and